IAmSympathy/RoadToTemehani/README.md

 The game is currently only playable in French.
 However, this is not a big issue as only the menus contain text.

-⚠️ Since this project originates from a paid course, I am **not allowed to share the source code**, as doing so could compromise the integrity of the course.
+<strong>⚠️ Since this project originates from a paid course, I am <strong>not allowed to share the source code</strong>, as doing so could compromise the integrity of the course.</strong>

 ---